kjanss/infrademo/README.md

 - git:
   - git cli and a code repository storage machanism (eg github)
   - sourcetree (optional) to visualize git operations
+  - do NOT put secret information like keys/passwords in the repo.
 - a decent editor, ideally supporting version control (eg vscode)
 - a password management mechanism, web and cloud services center around bearer tokens, oidc and secrets.
 - a secrets management mechanism, eg azure keyvault / hashicorp vault